Jamie Raskin

-Raskin chairs the Subcommittee on Civil Rights and Civil Liberties and co-chairs the Congressional Freethought Caucus.
-He was also the lead impeachment manager for the second impeachment of President Donald Trump in response to the attack on the U.S. Capitol.
-Before his election to Congress, he was a constitutional law professor at American University Washington College of Law, where he co-founded and directed the LL.M. program on law and government and co-founded the Marshall-Brennan Constitutional Literacy Project.
+Raskin co-chairs the Congressional Freethought Caucus.
+He was the lead impeachment manager for the second impeachment of President Donald Trump in response to the attack on the U.S. Capitol.
+Before his election to Congress, Raskin was a constitutional law professor at American University Washington College of Law, where he co-founded and directed the LL.M. program on law and government and co-founded the Marshall-Brennan Constitutional Literacy Project.